Staff

 Grenville Astill - BA, PhD (Birmingham), FSA.
 Professor of Archaeology.
 British Academy Research Readership 1990-92.
 Recipient of two national awards for his archaeological fieldwork.
 Publications and research centre on urban and rural settlement, the medieval economy, technology and monastic archaeology.
 Co-editor and major contributor to The Countryside of Medieval England (1988) and Medieval Farming and Technology.
 The Impact of Agricultural Change in Northwest Europe (1997).
 Long-term research programmes include excavations and fieldwork on the precinct and estates of Bordesley Abbey, a medieval Cistercian monastery in Worcestershire: A Medieval Industrial Complex and its Landscape: the Metalworking, Watermills and Workshops of Bordesley Abbey was published in 1993 and followed by a series of further publications.
 He co-directed a multidisciplinary landscape survey in Eastern Brittany, now published as The East Brittany Survey: Fieldwork and Data (1994) and The Breton Landscape (1997).

 Roberta Gilchrist - BA, DPhil (York), FBA, FSA.
-Professor of Archaeology.
-Research interests in medieval and social archaeology, with particular focus on gender.
-Has published widely on the archaeology of religious communities (nunneries, monasteries, hospitals), on medieval and early modern burial, and on the archaeology of medieval and later standing buildings.
-Author of Medieval Life: Archaeology and the Life Course (2012); Requiem: the Medieval Monastic Cemetery in Britain (2005); Norwich Cathedral: the Evolution of the English Cathedral Landscape (2005) and Gender and Material Culture: The Archaeology of Religious Women (1994).
-Currently engaged in a major project, funded by the AHRC, on the archaeology of Glastonbury Abbey.
+Professor of Archaeology and Research Dean.
+Research interests in medieval and social archaeology, with particular focus on gender and belief.
+Has published widely on the archaeology of religious communities (nunneries, monasteries, hospitals), on medieval and early modern burial, and on the archaeology of medieval material culture and standing buildings.
+Author of Glastonbury Abbey: Archaeological Investigations 1904-79 (2015), Medieval Life: Archaeology and the Life Course (2012); Requiem: the Medieval Monastic Cemetery in Britain (2005); Norwich Cathedral: the Evolution of the English Cathedral Landscape (2005) and Gender and Material Culture: The Archaeology of Religious Women (1994).
+Currently completing a monograph on Sacred Heritage: Archaeology, Identity and Medieval Beliefs.

 Anne Lawrence - MA (Cantab), MA, PhD (London).
 Senior Lecturer in History.
-Centre Director 2006-07.
+Centre Director 2005-07 and 2013-17.
 MA director and Centre Director for Teaching and Learning.
+Member of the Organising Committee of the Research Group for Health Humanities.
 Interested in medieval cultural and intellectual history.
 Particular expertise and articles focus on aspects of English Romanesque manuscript illumination, book collection and monastic scholarship.
 Author of articles on the Alfredian manuscript tradition, and the Durham scriptorium, as well as a monograph on Manuscripts in Northumbria in the 11th and 12th centuries.
-Currently researching on 'sublunary bodies', an investigation of astrological/magical texts in early-medieval manuscripts, and completing a book for Yale University Press on the enchanter Merlin.
+Her research interests centre on medieval magic and science, and on the interfaces and interactions between the two.
+This is exemplified by her monograph on The True History of Merlin the Magician and by articles on the roles of astronomy, astrology and computus in monastic chronology.
+Following research undertaken whilst she held an AHRC Research Leaders Fellowship she is currently completing a monograph on Medieval Meteorology.

 Catherine Léglu - MA (Cantab), PhD (Cantab).
 Professor of Medieval Occitan and French Literature.
 Director of the Centre.
 Editor of Reading Medieval Studies 2008-10.
 Leverhulme Trust Research Fellowship 2006-07.
 Author of Multilingualism and Mother Tongue in French, Occitan and Catalan Narratives of the later Middle Ages (Penn State UP, 2010), and of Between Sequence and Sirventes: Aspects of Parody in Troubadour Lyric, (Oxford, 2000).
 Co-editor with Marcus Bull of The World of Eleanor of Aquitaine: Literature and Society in Southern France between the eleventh to thirteenth centuries (Boydell, 2005), and with Stephen J. Milner The Erotics of Consolation: Desire and Distance in the Middle Ages (Palgrave, 2008).
 Also the editor of a little-known wartime play by Simone de Beauvoir set in the medieval period, Les Bouches Inutiles (Duckworth, 2001).
 Has published widely on troubadour poetry, especially on satire and invective, and on various aspects of didactic and narrative literature in French, Occitan, Catalan and hybrid vernaculars that were developed purely for literary texts, such as Franco-Italian and Catalan-Occitan.
 Currently completing a sourcebook (with Rebecca Rist, and Claire Taylor, University of Nottingham) on heresy, inquisition and the Albigensian Crusade (Pearson group).
 Also working on a Leverhulme Trust-funded project, 'Histories and Genealogies: British Library ms. Egerton 1500' (2010-13), the edition of an Occitan translation of An illustrated universal history by the Franciscan friar, diplomat and bishop of Pozzuoli, Paolino da Venezia (d.1344).